readmeio/openapi-workshop/exercises/6_defining_a_get_endpoint/readme.md

 }
 ```

-And this is the general structure of a GET request
+And this is the general structure of a GET request:

 ```
 "get": {
   "summary": "Get a hoot",
   "tags": [
     "Hoots"